Urban-Analytics/RAMP-UA/experiments/calibration/observation_data/README.md

 ### Current method
 The observations data being used for seeding the model and in calibration of the model with ABC is created in [`CreatingObservations-Daily.ipynb`](https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration/observation_data/CreatingObservations-Daily.ipynb)

-A variation of the method used to create the data in this script was also investigated.
+A variation of the method used to create the data in this script was also investigated, but was concluded to be less effective.
 The [`TestingMethod`](https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration/observation_data/TestingMethod/) directory contains [`CreatingObservations-InterpolateFirst.ipynb`](https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration/observation_data/TestingMethod/CreatingObservations-Daily-InterpolateFirst.ipynb), the notebook used for testing this method, as well as [`CreatingObservations-InterpolateSecond.ipynb`](https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration/observation_data/TestingMethod/CreatingObservations-Daily-InterpolateSecond.ipynb) which contains the same method as in [`CreatingObservations-Daily.ipynb`](https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration/observation_data/CreatingObservations-Daily.ipynb) but with some additional code to compare to the other method.

-in `CreatingObservations-Daily-InterpolateFirst.ipynb`, but it is concluded that the results of this are not as realistic.
+This directory also contains the `csv` files created by both of these scripts.
+This work concldues that

 ### Previous methods
 Two methods were previously applied to generate the observations data.